Python Tools¶

 Tools¶

-In the python_tools/tools directory there is a script called lightcurve_tools.py
+In the python_tools/tools directory there is a script called lightcurve_tools.py.

 It can be used to create the light curve in a given band.

-A list of all available bands can be found in the FILTER_LIST
+A list of all available bands can be found in the FILTER_LIST file in python_tools/data/.

 They can also be accessed by typing